Mr. Handyman

-Mr. Handyman International, LLC is a franchise business, headquartered in Ann Arbor, Michigan in the United States, that provides handyman and remodeling services for homeowners and commercial locations.
-It is a subsidiary of The Dwyer Group.
-The company president since 2014 has been JB Sassano.
-It operates in the United States, Canada, China, Ireland and the United Kingdom.
+Mr. Handyman International, LLC is a franchise business that provides handyman and remodeling services for homeowners and commercial locations.
+It is a subsidiary of Neighborly.
+The company president is Ron Shimek.
+It operates in the United States and Canada.

 History

 The company was founded in Chelmsford, Massachusetts in June 1996 by David Lavalle under the corporate name Mr. Handyman, Inc. The business concept was purchased by Service Brands International, a Michigan-based franchiser in 2000 and franchising efforts began that same year.
-The Dwyer Group acquired Service Brands International and their affiliated franchise brands in 2015.
+Neighborly (then-named The Dwyer Group) acquired Service Brands International and their affiliated franchise brands in 2015.